BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ## Creating a callback function

 As you may have noticed, our GUI is there, but it does nothing yet.
-We need to link widgets to callback functions.
+We need to link click events to callback functions.
 Just for fun, let's create a function that relates temperature increases to sea level.

 ***Disclaimer:** This specific function, although based on the fact that global warming contributes to incrase sea levels, has no scientific background to support it and it was completely made-up just for a fun illustration.
 Climate change is a complex subject that involves many internal and external factors which I do not have the expertise to explain.*